lisawilliams/doreadthecomments/readme.md

 A collection of resources, thoughts, essays and papers in response to Don't Read The Comments.

 This is a working, unfinished document.
 Do you want to add to this repository?
 [Here's a beginner's guide](https://nerds.inn.org/2015/03/17/contributing-to-the-inn-nerds-docs-repo-using-github-com/).
 Just substitute this repository for the one used as an example in the tutorial.
+If that feels like too much, you can [comment here](https://github.com/lisawilliams/doreadthecomments/issues/new) (you'll need a free Github account) and if that still feels like too much you can find me on The Twitter, where I am [@lisawilliams](http://twitter.com/lisawilliams).

 * Don't Read The Comments' twitter account, [@AvoidComments](https://twitter.com/avoidcomments). *It's notable that the account shut down in December of 2014*